AnyChart/docs.anychart.com/Basic_Charts/3D/Area_Chart.md

 ## Quick Start

 To build a 3D Area chart, use the {api:anychart#area3d}anychart.area3d(){api} chart constructor.
-You can either pass your data to the chart constructor or create a series by using the {api:anychart.charts.Cartesian3d#area}area(){api} method.
+You can either pass your data to the chart constructor or create a series by using the {api:anychart.charts.Cartesian3d#area}area(){api} method:

-**Note:** When you use the {api:anychart#area3d}anychart.line3d(){api} chart constructor, the [Z-distribution](Overview#z-distribution) is enabled by default, which means that the series of multi-series charts are distributed along the Z-axis.

-The following sample shows how to create a basic 3D Area chart:

 ```
 // create a 3d area chart